Have you tweeted about your #firstsevenjobs? I did!

 What particular jobs are found within each field?

-In this work I used the classifier as it was without modifying it, but I was curious to know which jobs ended up in each category.
-I had a glance at descriptions by field but this can take a while given the number of jobs in some categories.
-Thankfully Federico Pascual reminded me I could use MonkeyLearn’s keyword extractor on all job descriptions of each category to find dominant patterns.
+In this work I used the classifier as it was without modifying it, but I was curious to know which jobs ended up in each tag.
+I had a glance at descriptions by field but this can take a while given the number of jobs in some tags.
+Thankfully Federico Pascual reminded me I could use MonkeyLearn’s keyword extractor on all job descriptions of each tag to find dominant patterns.
 Such a nice idea, and something my package supports.
 I chose to get 5 keywords per field.
 Here’s the result:

 |Accounting / Finance||Accounting clerk, financial analyst, account manager, Bookkeeper, Accountant|